-I love lighting.
+I love all sorts of interior lighting.
 It can truly change the look and feel of a home.
 I even have a lighting folder that I use to collect lovely images in.
+All Lit Up.

 Our new home has one small hallway that leads to the master bedroom area as well as a larger hallway that is a walkway for the bathroom, 2 bedrooms, a laundry room, etc. There are a total of three flying saucer wall sconces that light the paths.
 I told Mr. Décor they needed to return to the planet Ugly.

 Please note the excellent paint job the previous owners did.
 Why remove the light fixture when you can just paint around it?
 This technique shall be addressed further in a future post entitled “How NOT to paint.” 🙂

 So I have been cruising around eBay, Etsy and Phoenix Craigslist looking for something a bit more special.
 The problem is that 8 million other people are also looking for a special wall sconce.
 Hmph!